Chikayo-k/rate-your-stay/README.md

 - This is for when a user wishes to update their review.

-- Users can be sure that only they can edit their reviews as this feature only shows when a user is signed.
-The edit form is filled out with all the info they filled in previously and they can change it from here.This user can easily update their review.
+- Users can be sure that only they can edit their reviews as this feature only shows when a user is signed in.
+The edit form is filled out with all the info they filled in previously and they can change it from here.
+User can easily update their review.

 - There is a quit button located beside the update button that will allow a user to quit out of an edit, remove the pop up and refresh the page.